erik78se/charm-gitlab-runner/src/README.md

 * Installs gitab-runner upstream repos as described here: https://gitlab.com/gitlab-org/gitlab-runner/blob/master/docs/install/linux-repository.md

-* Configures and registers a single docker or lxd runner using the configured gitlab-registration-token and executor config (default=lxd).
+* Configures and registers a single docker or lxd runner.

 * Exposes prometheus metrics on port: 9252

-The runner registers with its hostname (fqdn) in gitlab (default with gitlab-runner) and any supplied tags.
+The runner registers with its hostname fqdn in gitlab with a supplied tag-list.
 A default "juju" tag is added unless changed.

 The runner removes itself and unregisters as part of a unit removal.